unifyai/orchestra/README.md

 # orchestra

-This repo includes the code for orchestra, the server in charge of the model hub api and the benchmarks.
+This repo includes the code for orchestra, the core API server and database layer used by Unity, Communication, Unify, and Console.

 - Orchestra Production API URL: https://api.unify.ai/v0
 - Orchestra Staging API URL: https://orchestra-staging-lz5fmz6i7q-ew.a.run.app/v0